California Employment Law Attorneys for the LGBT Community

-- Confidentiality agreement, which provides that the employee will not disclose any information regarding the company
+- A confidentiality agreement, which provides that the employee will not disclose any information regarding the company

 - Non-compete agreements, which provide that an employee agrees that during and after employment, the employee will not work for or interact with any competitors and/or steal the company’s customers.

 - Arbitration agreements, in which employees agree to mediate any conflicts with the employer instead of taking it to court

 - Termination agreements, in which an employer can terminate the employee for any reasons